Flow-Based-Cartograms/go_cart/README.md

 ## Input data format
 The cartogram expects two input files:

 1. a `.gen` file containing the cartesian coordinates for the map regions under consideration.
-For example, for the 2016 US presidential election data we provide `usa_low48splitMElo_conic.gen` which includes the coordinates for the boundaries of the different states.
+For example, for the 2016 US presidential election data we provide `usa_low48splitMElo_conic.gen` (in the `sample_data` folder) which includes the coordinates for the boundaries of the different states.

 2. a `.dat` file containing the data (such as population) for each region, according to which these will be scaled.
-For the 2016 US presidential election data we provide `usa_electors.dat` which provides the number of electors for each state.
+For the 2016 US presidential election data we provide `usa_electors.dat` (also in the `sample_data` folder) which provides the number of electors for each state.

 <!-- We can add some explanation about the files here if needed -->